 It has been a long ten years since we first embarked into the magical world that is Kingdom Hearts.
 Ten long years since we met the Final Fantasy-esque hero Sora, and battled alongside the likes of Donald Duck, Goofy, and of course – Mickey Mouse.
 I can still remember my first time experiencing that great game – the amazing art, seeing characters I loved from Final Fantasy and Disney mixed together, and the fun gameplay mechanics.
 If you have a PSP instead of a DS, take a look at our Fifa 10 PSP review instead.
+Or, if you wanted a videogame that could also be a daily workout, the Wii CybeBike cycling (spots) was always a blast.
 All that stuff was fresh and new ten years ago, but what about now?
 Some people think the Final Fantasy series has run its course, and Disney based games aren’t exactly in high demand – so how are they going to keep things fresh and interesting for the tenth anniversary?
 If you love gaming, take a look at our Monoco: What’s Yours is Mine review.